desultory/ugrd/docs/dev_manual.md

 ### build_tasks

-`build_tasks` are functions which will be executed after `build_pre`, such as dependency pulling.
+`build_tasks` are functions which will be executed after `build_pre`, which make up the majority of the build process.

 ### build_late

-`build_late` functions are executed after the init has been generated.
+`build_late` are finalizing build functions, immediately before files are deployed

+### build_deploy

+`build_deploy` is mostly for builtin functions and is where components are actually copied into the build directory.

+### build_final

+`build_final` is the last build hook, where finalizing tasks take place.

 ## Init imports